jongminkmg/Protocol/DNA_FISH.md

 6. Briefly air dry coverslip

-7. Put 20 uL of hyb solution (50% formamide, 2X SSC, 10% dextran sulfate, 2 ug of mouse Cot1 DNA, 1 uL of paint probe (5pmol), 1uL of secondary Cy3 labeled probe (5pmol)) on slide.
+7. Put 20 uL of hyb solution (50% formamide, 2X SSC, 10% dextran sulfate, 2 ug of mouse Cot1 DNA, 1 uL of paint probe (5pmol), 1uL of secondary Cy3 labeled probe (5pmol)) on a slide glass.
-   - Above is from Hongjae's oligopaint protocol.
+   - Above buffer composition in () is from Hongjae's oligopaint protocol.
 I used fragmented salmon sperm DNA instead of Cot1 DNA
    - See below for uptodate hyb mix.
    - Did not add H2O assuming 20% volume will be filled with probes.
    - Carefully mix well.
-It will require >20 times pipetting up&down with wide end tips.
+It will require >20 times pipetting up&down with wide-bore tips.

 |Component| for 100uL| for e.g. 300uL|
 |---------|----------|---------------|